-Q.What's the difference between GCSE PE and The Cambridge National in Sport Studies?
+Q. What's the difference between GCSE PE and The Cambridge National in Sport Studies?

-A. The main difference between the courses is the Cambridge National allows resits and is now 60% coursework based and the GCSE is 30% coursework based.
-Meaning, the GCSE has a 70% weighting on one final exam (2 papers) and the Cambridge National is 40% weighting on a exam (1 paper), that can be sat again to improve the results throughout the three years on the course.
+A. The main difference between the courses is the Cambridge National is 60% across two units of coursework and the GCSE is 30% coursework and practical scores.
+Meaning, the GCSE has a 70% weighting on one final exam (2 papers) and the Cambridge National is 40% weighting on exam (1 paper, no resits anymore).